madebyshape/craft-cms/README.md

 This is a [Craft CMS 3.x](https://github.com/craftcms/cms) boilerplate [MadeByShape](https://madebyshape.co.uk) use internally for projects.

-It's built with the intention of being used with [Tailwind CSS](https://github.com/madebyshape/tailwind-css) framework.
+It's built with the intention of being used with [Tailwind CSS](https://github.com/madebyshape/tailwind-css) and [AlpineJS](https://github.com/alpinejs/alpine) framework.

 ## Install